 Q 1.
 I'm looking for a place where I may expose my work and have a little more motivation to write.
 So how does it work?
 Do I write whatever I wish (if I am a member) and if it's good it gets printed somewhere or placed on the net?
 I'm looking for a place where I could put my writing to be viewed instead sitting in my journals or hiding on the hard drive.

-Although a number of members print articles written by others, the only way to guarantee that something you write is printed is to publish it yourself.
-To participate as a publisher, you need to print 250 or so copies of your paper (formatted to fit inside the 6 by 9 envelopes used for mailing) and send them to the Mailer.
-The Mailer then stuffs the bundles and sends them via bulk rate to all the members.
+Although a some members print articles written by others, the best way to guarantee that something you write is printed is to publish it yourself.
+To participate as a publisher, you need to print enough copies of your paper to cover distribution to the entire membership (formatted to fit inside the 6 by 9 envelopes used for mailing) and send them to the Mailer.
+The Mailer then stuffs the bundles and sends them to all the members.

-If you want to try to get something published by another member, you could either send it to one of the publishers whose work you enjoy or send it to the Manuscript Bureau Manager, who will act as a go-between.
+If you want to try to get something published by another member, you could contact one of the publishers whose work you enjoy to see if that publisher is interested in printing something you wrote.

 Q 2.
 Could joining this organization present me with opportunities to see what others think of my writing and eventually get my work published?